- Search The Registry

 - My Account

 Noah Ryder was born on this date in 1914.
-He was an African American conductor, singer and educator.
+He was a Black choral conductor, singer and educator.

 From Nashville, TN., Noah Francis Ryder soon moved to Cincinnati, OH.
 There his stepmother and his father raised him.
 During this time he learned piano, other instruments, and African American spirituals.
 Ryder played in his high school orchestra, formed a jazz ensemble, and in 1931 entered Hampton Institute.
 At Hampton, he studied performance, composition, and conducting with Nathaniel Dett and Clarence Cameron White.
 Ryder also formed a jazz group and a quartet known as the Deep River Boys.